Azure/aaz/Commands/vmss/_get-os-upgrade-history.md

 # [Command] _vmss get-os-upgrade-history_

-List list of OS upgrades on a VM scale set instance.
+List the OS upgrades on a VM scale set instance.

 ## Versions